v5ma/selfawarenetworks/raynote22.md

 1.  **Proprioception**---the body's sense of self-movement and position,
 2.  **Gamma waves**---a high-frequency oscillation (30--100 Hz) central to integrative consciousness,
-3.  **Agentic Biology**---the notion that each cortical region (or column) acts as a semi-autonomous "agent," and
+3.  ** Biology**---the notion that each cortical region (or column) acts as a semi-autonomous "agent," and
 4.  **Karl Friston's Free Energy Principle (FEP)**---the perspective that brains minimize "surprise" or prediction error.

 ### 12.2 Proprioception as Continuous Feedback for Equilibrium